© Elizabeth Leidel

 The Nation: Joseph, our President; Kathy, our Governor; Mary, the Mayor of Garden City, and the members of our Armed Forces, especially The Very Rev. Dr. Michael Sniffen, The Rev. James Reiss, The Rev. Jen Pilat, The Rev. Matthew Sanfilippo, Brian Thorpe, James Rivera, Charlie Whittaker, Jason Whittaker, Raymond Minihan, Jason Clark, Liam Begley, Adam Sanchez, Jonathan Hart, James Tilden, Noah Penders, Jason R. Corrado Jr. and their families.

-In the Anglican Cycle of Prayer we pray for The Church of the Province of West Africa, and in the Diocesan Cycle of Prayer we pray for St. Luke's, East Hampton.
+In the Anglican Cycle of Prayer we pray for The Church in the Province of the West Indies, and in the Diocesan Cycle of Prayer we pray for St. Stephen & St. Martin, Brooklyn.

-For those who have asked for our prayers: Tony, Flor, Marisol, Pat, Lawrence, Karen, Headley, Mary F., Monica S., Eladio, Niyjah, Natasha, Nesha, Claude, Lauren, London, Tristan, Gianna, Nirvana, August, Wayne, Indigo, Chi, Todd, Theresa, Whitney, Danielle C., Webb D., Marc S., Jeneen G., Anthony P., Caroline Z., Lisa K., Toni C., Laryssa F., Thomas S., Kevin K., Ariana, Martha, Hernan, Laura N., Anna Z., Janet F., Cathy B., Vanya D., Yvette H., and Shelton.
+For those who have asked for our prayers: Tony, Flor, Marisol, Pat, Lawrence, Karen, Headley, Mary F., Monica S., Eladio, Niyjah, Natasha, Nesha, Claude, Lauren, London, Tristan, Gianna, Nirvana, August, Wayne, Indigo, Chi, Todd, Theresa, Whitney, Danielle C., Webb D., Marc S., Jeneen G., Anthony P., Caroline Z., Lisa K., Toni C., Thomas S., Kevin K., Ariana, Martha, Hernan, Laura N., Anna Z., Janet F., Cathy B., Vanya D., Yvette H., Shelton, Joan N., Hermia H., Marilyn E., Neena, Matthew, Marcus, Susanne F. and Ronald N.

-We pray for those who have died, and for those grieving the death of a loved one, that they may find comfort and peace.
+We pray for those who have died, especially Kathleen O'Donald Dexter, and for those grieving the death of a loved one, that they may find comfort and peace.

 Sacramental Bread and Wine for the month of March is given in loving memory of our mother, Fran Siegmann for her birthday by her daughters Ruth and Lorraine.